SERVICES

 Private tuition for students from Key Stage 3 through to undergraduate level, across UK and international curricula

-Rebecca’s teaching is informed by her interdisciplinary academic background, which provides strong subject knowledge and a detailed understanding of curricula and exam board specifications.
-Students are fully supported in mastering content and applying knowledge confidently in preparation for high-stakes examinations at GCSE, A-Level and IB DP.
+Rebecca’s teaching is informed by an interdisciplinary academic background, providing both strong subject knowledge and a detailed understanding of curricula and exam board specifications.
+Students are fully supported in mastering content and applying their knowledge confidently in preparation for high-stakes examinations, including GCSEs, A Levels, and the IB Diploma Programme.

 Equal emphasis is placed on broader academic development.
-Her teaching fosters curiosity and develops conceptual understanding, encouraging students to question ideas, engage with different perspectives, and make connections across subjects, strengthening flexible and analytical thinking.
+Lessons are designed to foster curiosity and deepen conceptual understanding, encouraging students to question ideas, engage with different perspectives, and make connections across subjects.
+This approach nurtures a genuine love of learning beyond the classroom while strengthening flexible and analytical thinking.

-At Key Stage 3, this interdisciplinary foundation is particularly important, establishing the transferable skills required for more advanced study: structured writing, critical thinking, problem-solving and independent learning.
-These underpin success across subjects and examination levels.
+At Key Stage 3, this interdisciplinary foundation is particularly important.
+It establishes the transferable skills required for more advanced study, including structured writing, critical thinking, problem-solving, and independent learning, all of which underpin long-term academic success across subjects and levels.

-Rebecca provides tuition across a range of subjects, covering the following key stages and examination levels.
+Rebecca offers tuition across the following stages and programmes:

 Key Stage 3 & GCSE / iGCSE